 Alcohol rehab explains how alcohol addiction can creep up on us.
 The switch from moderate drinking to problem drinking occurs so gradually that most of us don’t even notice.
 By the time the reality of our situation becomes undeniable, we are usually already well within the clutches of addiction.

 People who have never tried alcohol can be baffled as to how we could fall into this trap.
 They don’t understand how wonderful this drug can make us feel in the beginning.
 Drinking can allow us to escape our worries, and it can boost our confidence and ability to socialise.
-It is usually only slowly over time that the negative effects start to outweigh the positive – or as they say in Alcoholics Anonymous, ‘alcohol gave me wings but then it took away the sky’.
+It is usually only slowly over time that the negative effects start to outweigh the positive – or as they say in Alcoholics Anonymous, ‘alcohol gave me wings, but then it took away the sky’.

-- Alcohol abuse is where people develop problems due to excessive drinking even though they are not physically dependent
+Alcohol abuse is where people develop problems due to excessive drinking even though they are not physically dependent

-- Alcohol dependence refers to a physical/psychological addiction characterised by increased tolerance and withdrawal symptoms
+Alcohol dependence refers to a physical/psychological addiction characterised by increased tolerance and withdrawal symptoms

-Alcohol-use disorder (AUD) is now the preferred medical term for describing alcohol addiction.
+Alcohol use disorder (AUD) is now the preferred medical term for describing alcohol addiction.
 A high-functioning alcoholic is a person who is able to hide the worst effects of their drinking.

-One of the reasons it can take people so long to break free of addiction is that they believe they have to fit a certain stereotype in order to be in trouble.
+One of the reasons it can take people so long to break free of addiction is that they believe they have to fit a certain stereotype to be in trouble.
 The important thing to understand is, if you continue to drink despite the obvious negative consequences of this behaviour, you have an alcohol problem.

 The DSM-IV-TR Diagnostic Criteria for Alcohol Abuse and Dependence provides guidelines for determining the severity of a drinking problem.
 Consider the list below and see how many of these statements would apply to you: